n2geoff/Impact/README.md

 4. run `npm install`
 5. run `npm start`

-Your game files are stored in the `/game/lib/game/` folder, you can point your text editor here. *I know that is crazy*
+Your game files are stored in the `/src/public/lib/game/` folder, you can point your text editor here.

 To see your game running, navigate your browser here: `http://localhost:8080`